Skip to main content

 task = await client.call_tool("analyze", {"text": "hello"}, task=True)

-# Wait for and get the result
+# Wait for result (blocking)

 result = await task.result()

-result = await task
+# or: result = await task

 Checking Status